mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 }
 ```

-The command handler uses an admin-only `StoreOAuth2App` API to store the credentials, and make them available to future Calls with `expand.oauth2_app="all"`.
+The command handler uses an admin-only `StoreOAuth2App` API to store the credentials, and make them available to future calls with `expand.oauth2_app="all"`.

 ```go
 func configure(w http.ResponseWriter, req *http.Request) {